kmaryam27/Employee-Management-System/README.md

-# Restaurant App with Automation software/ Basic Employee-Management-System
+# Restaurant App with Automation software / Basic Employee-Management-System with Facebook components
 MERN Application

 This is An Employee Management system Final projject of GeorgiaTech global learning center.